-Celebrity esthetician Kat Rudu is a favorite of Kate Beckinsale, Mena Suvari, Shalom Harlow, Simon Cowell and his lady love Lauren Silverman, and she provides treatments in her studios in Venice Beach and Manhattan Beach, CA. She has her own namesake product line KAT RUDU Pure Biotic.
+- Kát Rudu is a celebrity esthetician, who provides treatments in her studios in Venice Beach and Manhattan Beach, California.
+She has her namesake product line: Kát Rudu Pure Biotic.

-Some of the most common causes of redness around the nose are rosacea, perioral dermatitis, and allergy.
+They say some of the most common causes of redness around the nose are rosacea, perioral dermatitis, and allergies.
 "Both perioral dermatitis and rosacea can have tiny little pustules on a red patch," describes Shamban.
 "Rosacea may also have cysts and telangiectasia.
 Dermatitis may have a small number of white scales."
-Unless you're qualified to self-diagnose, it is best to see a dermatologist immediately if you suspect the redness around your nose includes any of these additional ailments.

 Invest in a Humidifier

 "Use a humidifier at night while sleeping to ensure that skin does not get dried out," says Rudu.
-For additional relief, Rudu suggests adding essential oils or calming agents like lavender, chamomile or cucumber into your humidifier for extra hydration and calming effects.
+For additional relief, she suggests adding essential oils or calming agents like lavender, chamomile, or cucumber into your humidifier for extra hydration and calming effects.
 (Though you'll want to be careful with essential oils if you have sensitive skin.)

-Shamban explains if the cause is rosacea, you want to avoid alcohol, caffeine and spicy foods which aggravate and make the redness more prominent.
-"If the cause is oral dermatitis, this can be flared up by hormonal changes, so make sure to visit your gynecologist to treat those changes," says Shamban.
+Shamban explains that if the cause is rosacea, you'll want to avoid alcohol, caffeine, and spicy foods, which aggravate and make the redness more prominent.
+"If the cause is perioral dermatitis, this can be flared up by hormonal changes, so make sure to visit your gynecologist to treat those changes," says Shamban.

 Apply a Cold Compress